|

 true of Timothy.
 He has a God given ministry to take care of, to watch

 over, and to guard.
-We
+That

 all know of servants of God who have not guarded their ministry and for